Play It Safe

 7. Prior to using any lift, you must have the knowledge and ability to load, ride and unload safely.

 This is a partial list.
 Be safety conscious!
 Violation of this code can lead to loss of lift ticket without warning and without refund.
-You can be held legally liable for your actions.

 Know the Symbols